-We're living in an Ah-Ha moment.
+We're living in an aha moment.
 Take 250 years of human ingenuity.
 Add abundant fossil fuels.
-The result: a population and lifestyle never before seen.
+The result: a population and lifestyle never seen before.
 The downsides weren't visible for centuries, but now they are.
-Suddenly everything needs rethinking - suburbs, cars, fast food, cheap prices.
+Suddenly everything needs rethinking suburbs, cars, fast food, cheap prices.
 It's a changed world.
+This book explains it.
+Using politics, psychology, and history for attitude, Eyes Wide Open shows how to see the principles driving events and attitudes, from vested interests to denial to big-country syndrome.
+Here's the briefing you need to comprehend the twenty-first century.